Dr Sophie Hallett

 Overview

-I am a social policy academic, and my expertise falls within the area of children, young people and social care.
+I am a social policy academic, and my expertise falls within the area of children, young people, social care and the prevention of sexual violence and harm.
 My interests revolve around aspects related to social policy analysis, care, welfare, childhood and youth, and my methodological approach to research is qualitative, participative, ethnographic, and discourse analytic.

 My intellectual aim is to explore and understand the relationship between policy and practice – between public discourse(s), ideology, culture and lived experience, in the context of care and welfare practices, with regards to those occupying interstitial categories and marginalised spaces.
 I am committed to theoretically informed, empirically-driven research that is interdisciplinary, is methodologically innovative whilst sitting firmly within well-established traditions.